 |2019-10-28 00:00:00||Test fee voting end|

 |2019-10-29 00:00:00||Test genesis|

 |2019-12-07 23:59:59||IBO end|

 If your wallet does not faciliate coin burning, then it doesn’t mean that you won’t be able to burn the coins.
 This topic is however not covered in this document.↩

-BlackCoin More in version 188.8.131.52 by default will create burn transactions, but not broadcast them.
-This problem can be bypassed by setting the
+If you downloaded BlackCoin More before 2019-11-12, you may have a problem with the wallet creating burn transactions, but not broadcasting them.
+It can be bypassed by setting the

 -datacarriersizeoption to a higher value (150 should be sufficient).↩